schincharauli/sunnyside-agency-landing-page/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Use the slider and toggle to see prices for different page view numbers

 ### Screenshot
 ![](./images/desktop-preview.jpg)